IbcAlpha/IBC/userguide.md

 version of Trader Workstation from the
 [Interactive Brokers](http://www.interactivebrokers.com/) website.

-The location of the TWS dowloads page on IB's website varies from time to time, and from country to country.
-At the time of writing, on IB's US website (linked above) you need to click the `Trading` menu near the top of the page, then select `TWS Software`: currently a valid direct link is [Tws Software](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software).
+The location of the TWS dowloads page on IBKR's website varies from time to time, and from country to country.
+At the time of writing, on IBKR's US website (linked above) you need to click the `Trading` menu near the top of the page, then select `TWS Software`: currently a valid direct link is [Tws Software](https://www.interactivebrokers.com/en/index.php?f=14099#tws-software).

-IB provides two modes of operation for TWS:
+IBKR provides two modes of operation for TWS:

-- an online, or self-updating TWS that automatically receives updates as IB enhances it and fixes bugs.
+- an online, or self-updating TWS that automatically receives updates as IBKR enhances it and fixes bugs.
 IBC **does not work** with the self- updating TWS, so **do not install the self-updating version for use with** **IBC**